 In this research report, we’ll show you data that supports this claim, plus provide actionable advice and tech tools to help you keep patient scheduling on track.

-We ran two separate studies to tackle the complex issue of patient wait times:
+We ran two separate studies to help gain a better understanding of the complex issue of patient wait times:

-- Eighty-six percent of patients say being told in advance what the wait time will be could help reduce frustration.
+- Eighty-eight percent of patients say being told in advance what the wait time will be could help reduce frustration.
+[Read more]

 Wait Times Are Like Circus Acts (No, Really)